 Foreign applicants with a non-English background, at the discretion of the Dean, may be required to take the Test of English as a Foreign Language ("TEOFL") and submit an official score prior to admission to the program.
+Visa services are not provided.
+All instruction is in English.
 All admission decisions will be based upon a complete review of the admissions file as well as upon a consideration of the applicant's work history, life experience, and previous academic success.